product-os/landr/README.md

 ## Motivation

-Creating a website for a project is hard and time-consuming.
-Yet, a great website is one of the best ways to promote a project.
-Landr aims to capture our experience presenting a wide variety of open source projects on the web, so that having a website that can compete with your favourite massively popular open source project is not only possible, but comes with zero overhead.
+Creating a website for a project can be hard and time-consuming.
+Landr aims to simplify how developers can quickly create usable, beautiful websites to share their projects with the world.
+It does so with open source standards in mind and with zero overhead.

+Build a great, well-structured project and let Landr build you a great site.

 ### Usage